rand3289/OutNet/readme.md

     uint32 host;              // IPv4 address
     uint16 port;              // IPv4 port number (1-65535, 0=reserved)
-    uint16 age;               // in minutes (up to 45.5 days old) since the server has been seen on line string key;               // remote OutNet service' public key vector<string> rservices; // remote services
+    uint16 age;               // in minutes (up to 45.5 days old) since the server has been seen on line string key;               // remote N3+1 service' public key vector<string> rservices; // remote services
 };
 ```

-Since one does not want to expose ALL available local services on the internet, OutNet does not discover local services.
-Local services can register with OutNet or be added via configuration files.
+Since one does not want to expose ALL available local services on the internet, N3+1 does not discover local services.
+Local services can register with N3+1 or be added via configuration files.
 Service descriptions have to contain routable (public/external) IP addresses instead of host names.
-If OutNet determines your service is behind a NAT router and IP is a non-routable IP, it will replace your non-routable IP with it's own external routable IP when listing your service.
-In addition, OutNet will open a port in the router via UPnP protocol that will allow your service to accept connections.
+If N3+1 determines your service is behind a NAT router and IP is a non-routable IP, it will replace your non-routable IP with it's own external routable IP when listing your service.
+In addition, N3+1 will open a port in the router via UPnP protocol that will allow your service to accept connections.

-* Mechanisms/protocols required to implement OutNet are HTTP 1.1, UPnP and digital signatures (RSA or BSD signify/minisign).
+* Mechanisms/protocols required to implement N3+1 are HTTP 1.1, UPnP and digital signatures (RSA or BSD signify/minisign).
-* OutNet runs as a REST service over HTTP to bypass some firewalls and network restrictions.
+* N3+1 runs as a REST service over HTTP to bypass some firewalls and network restrictions.
 It can run on different port numbers that can change over time.
 Your other services do not have to run over HTTP or TCP.
-* OutNet can sign responses with a private key and supply a public key for signature verification.
+* N3+1 can sign responses with a private key and supply a public key for signature verification.
-* OutNet can deny connections to external/routable IPs if frequency of requests coming from them is high.
+* N3+1 can deny connections to external/routable IPs if frequency of requests coming from them is high.
-* Any service can register itself with OutNet by signing it's URL with the same private key OutNet is using and sending the signed URL to the local instance of OutNet.
+* Any service can register itself with N3+1 by signing it's URL with the same private key N3+1 is using and sending the signed URL to the local instance of N3+1.
-* Local services can register with OutNet using multicast at which point they receive OutNet's unicast address for querying.
+* Local services can register with N3+1 using multicast at which point they receive N3+1's unicast address for querying.
-* OutNet has a peer list for your other local services.
-They can find their peers by querying a local OutNet instance.
+* N3+1 has a peer list for your other local services.
+They can find their peers by querying a local N3+1 instance.
-* OutNet should include itself in the service list.
+* N3+1 should include itself in the service list.
 This advertises the external/routable/public IP for other services to use.
-* OutNet is capable of "opening a port in your router" via UPnP in order to be accessible from outside of your network.
+* N3+1 is capable of "opening a port in your router" via UPnP in order to be accessible from outside of your network.
 * It can "open" additional ports for your distributed services to accept connections.

 ## Describing services

-OutNet can be based on existing standards.
+ N3+1 can be based on existing standards.
 For example, list of services can be based on modified service description format of DNS-SD (section 4.1.2 of rfc6763), SLP (section 4.1 of rfc2608), Bonjour, SSDP or MDNS.
 Service description has to contain at least the following fields: type of service (ex: printer), actual protocol (ex:ipp), IP, port number, user defined name/description/path/attribute.

 Other possible fields: version, internet protocol (tcp or udp), piority[0-9] or type of data (service/device/block/stream/file/messages/image/audio/video/conference/game/ xml/json/yaml/soap/rpc/wsdl/feed(structured data)/list/key-value/url/ binary/text/unicode/ascii/base64/uuencoded/ printer/speaker/display/ blockchain/cryptocurrency/geolocation/weather/virtualreality/time).